An Enemy of the State

 An Enemy of the State is a 1965 British TV series.
 Originally shown on BBC Two, it was written by Ken Hughes and directed by James Cellan Jones.
+It focused on an electrical engineer who travelled to Moscow on business, and ended up on trial for his life when he was accused of espionage.

 It ran for 6 episodes of 25 minutes.